michael-a-davis/tiny-island/README.md

 The current version of Tiny Island can be tested here: https://michael-a-davis.github.io/tiny-island/

 ## Release Notes
+### Alpha 1.0.4
+Added a simple character sprite to the game with a second tile layer that sits on top of the main grid.
+The character exists on this second layer and can move freely about the island.

 ### Alpha 1.0.3
 Edits to CSS and control button generation to have an appearance more aligned to a directional pad.